-Non-Independent Non-Executive Director

-Mr. Bruce Howe was appointed as a Non-Executive Director of QBE Malaysia on 20 March 2014, and is a member of the Risk Management, Nomination and Remuneration Committees.
+Mr. Bruce Howe was appointed as a Non-Executive Director of QBE Malaysia on 20 March 2014, and is a member of the Risk & Capital, Nomination and Remuneration Committees.
 He joined QBE in May 2013 as Chief Operating Officer, Asia Pacific.
 Bruce sits on the Boards of all of QBE's Asian operating entities.
 Bruce has been involved in the insurance industry for more than 30 years.
 He is a veteran in mergers and acquisitions, operational and process review to unlock business growth potential, and improve profitability for both developed and new businesses.
 His extensive career has also covered reinsurance, risk management, actuarial management and governance.
 Prior to joining QBE, Bruce was the Chief Executive Officer for the UK, Europe and the Middle East operations of HSBC Insurance.
 He has also worked extensively in Asia for more than 16 years as an executive and a consultant in both life and non-life insurance.
+Bruce stepped down as Director of QBE Malaysia from 1 January 2018.